Winson-L/UCD_for_undecided_major/README.md

   1. The time that you download the data will be long.
 I tested on 6/20/19, and the time was about 12 mins for the whole catalogs
   2. The website URL may be change according to the UCD catalog, so you may need to change it.

+If you have any suggestions, please let me know.
+Thank you so much for your time, and hope this can help you in some ways.